 It may also be appropriate for patients who need to lose weight or have a high body mass index (BMI).

-Patients with a personal or family history of thyroid tumors such as thyroid C-cell tumors, medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 (MEN 2) should not use this medication.
+Tirzepatide is not suitable for individuals with a personal or family history of thyroid C-cell tumors, medullary thyroid carcinoma, or multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Tirzepatide Dosage